Seinäjoen Jalkapallokerho

-Seinäjoen Jalkapallokerho (or SJK Seinäjoki or SJK) is a Finnish professional football club from the city of Seinäjoki.
+Seinäjoen Jalkapallokerho, commonly referred to as SJK, also internationally SJK Seinäjoki, is a Finnish professional football club from the city of Seinäjoki.
 The club plays in the Veikkausliiga, the highest tier of the Finnish league system.
 Their home ground is OmaSP Stadion, which is located near the city center and next to SJK's training facility Wallsport.
 SJK was formed in 2007 after the merger of TP-Seinäjoki and Sepsi-78.
+After starting in the third-tier, the club won the promotion to Veikkausliiga in 2014, and the next year won its first Finnish championship title.

 History

 The early years

 SJK was formed on 5 November 2007 as a merger between the first teams of TP-Seinäjoki and Sepsi-78.
 It was told to the public five days later.
 Sepsi-78 had a board meeting on 24 October and TP-Seinäjoki on the next day.
 Both clubs supported the merger.
 Sepsi-78 and TP both gave up their place in Kakkonen.
 The first signing of the new club was Petri Huttu.
 There were several negotiations about the merger over the years.
 The main reason was the inadequacy of players.
 The clubs continued doing junior work after the merger, but could also have their own team in the lower divisions.
 The work name of the club was Seinäjoki Futis, and there was a contest about the official name, where everyone could suggest a name.
 The final name was Seinäjoen Jalkapallokerho, that had been suggested by many people.
 There was also a contest about the logo and uniform.
 The registered name of the club is Seinäjoen Jalkapallokerho ry, and it was registered on January 22, 2008.
 Mikko Latomäki was chosen as the first chairman.
 Jukka Saarijärvi was chosen as the vice chairman.
 Saarijärvi was a former TP-Seinäjoki chairman.